Jane Munch: Psychiatrist For Heroes

 She opened up the cupboard and reached in for a wine glass, only to smash her knuckles on a cold hard wall of frosty ice.

-In a stuffy, dimly lit pool hall at the edge of Metro City, two off work construction workers sat at the bar, watching the Metro City Gargoyles game on the bar screen.
+In a stuffy, dimly lit pool hall at the edge of Metro City, two off-work construction workers sat at the bar, watching the Metro City Gargoyles game on the bar screen.
 Two stools over sat another man, trim and narrow, with a head of wavy blond hair.
-He was dressed in tight white spandex with a big red “Q” on the chest, black boots, gloves, and a black domino mask on his face.
+He was dressed in tight white spandex with a big, red “Q” on the chest, black boots, gloves, and a black domino mask on his face.
+He sipped on a pint, staring down at his coaster, acting like he didn’t notice the people at the pool tables sneaking peeks at him and laughing.

 When I find that psychiatrist, he thought to himself.
 I am going to kick her square in the vagina.